davideferigato/BitView/README.md

 ## 🔢 Hexadecimal Extension

 The folder **`hexadecimal_circuit`** (inside `legacy_attempts`) contains a complete theoretical design for a hexadecimal encoder (0‑9, A‑F).
 It includes truth tables, Karnaugh maps, minimized expressions, and circuit schematics.
 The design is fully worked out but was **not built in Minecraft** due to the excessive wiring complexity in 3D.

 ---

-## 🚀 Why This Project Matters for a Master’s Portfolio

-This project goes beyond a typical Minecraft redstone build.
-It demonstrates:
-- **Rigorous engineering process** – from truth tables to minimised equations to physical implementation.
-- **Quantitative improvement** – showing optimisation with hard metrics.
-- **Hardware constraints awareness** – adapting logic to NOT/OR only, handling default‑on torches.
-- **Complete documentation** – including legacy attempts, theoretical extensions, and reproducible steps.
-- **Interdisciplinary thinking** – combining digital logic, computer architecture, and creative problem solving.

-For admission committees and technical recruiters, this project signals the ability to **design, document, and iterate** on a non‑trivial system under real‑world constraints.
-The same methodology applies to FPGA design, embedded systems, and any resource‑limited digital circuit development.

----